The Everest was officially announced in September 2019 and has continually promised to be released sometime in 2020.

 For other popular mobile routers on the market we are tracking - here are our featured options:

-The Converge Everest is expected to go on sale in early 2020.
+The Everest is expected to go on sale in Fall 2020.